Dacia Duster Problems You Should Be Aware Of!

 The good news: most Duster problems are predictable, diagnosable, and manageable if you know what to check.
 The bad news: ignoring warning lights (especially on diesels) or skipping recall checks can turn a bargain into a headache.

-1) Electrical gremlins and random warning lights
+2) Electrical gremlins & random warning lights

 Common symptoms

-• Dashboard warning lights that come and go
+• Dashboard warning lights that appear intermittently

 • Infotainment freezing/restarting